microsoft/winget-cli/doc/Settings.md

 ### uninstallPreviousArgument

-This feature enables the Windows Package Manager to override the upgrade behavior to UninstallPrevious by passing the `--uninstall-previous` argument with any command.
+This feature enables the Windows Package Manager to override the upgrade behavior to UninstallPrevious by passing the `--uninstall-previous` argument with the upgrade or install command.
 You can enable the feature as shown below.

 ```json